 Our final activity was a rainbow piñata.
 I stuffed it with rainbow bracelets, glitter balls, and erasers – but no candy; we’d had our fill of sweets!

-The girls took home their Tin Man crafts, “I would ask the Wizard for ___” frames, yellow buckets of candy and piñata loot.
-Our goody bag was a gingham tin lunch box.
+The girls took home their Tin Man crafts, “I would ask the Wizard for ___” frames, yellow buckets of candy, and piñata loot.
+Our official party favor was a gingham tin lunch box.
 Inside, each box had rainbow bubbles, heart necklace, rainbow hair elastics, poppy barrette from Little Boo Creations, and a Glinda wand.
 I may have gone a little overboard … I just couldn’t decide between all the cute choices!

-The exclusive Double the Fun Parties Wizard of Oz Party Plan is now in our shop to make your party so much easier to host!
+My exclusive Wizard of Oz Party Plan is now in our shop to make your party so much easier to host!